 La dry construction, without mortar, seems to have been imposed on peasants in the fifteenth century by Counts of Conversano, to escape an edict of the Kingdom of Naples which imposed taxes on every new urban settlement.
 These buildings were therefore precarious buildings, easily demolished and not taxable.

 In truth, the trulli are far from precarious: the internal structure, although lacking elements of support and connection, in fact possesses an extraordinary static capacity.

-The trullo plant it's approximately circular; on the basis of natural rock grafted heavy masonry in lime.
+The trullo plant it's approximately circular; heavy lime masonry is grafted onto the natural rock base.
 Generally the trulli are modular units: the interior rooms are distributed around the central compartment.
 The thickness of the walls and the lack of windows ensure an optimal thermal balance: heat in winter e cool in summer.

 The roof it is composed of a pseudo-dome of horizontal limestone slabs positioned in increasingly smaller concentric series - the so-called “chianche” (inside) and the thinner “chiancarelle” (outside).

 Very important the keystone, often decorated with character motifs esoteric, spiritual o propitiatory.
 Ingenious is the presence of a ledge protruding from the roof used for the collection of rainwater in special cisterns.